vilhess/vilhess.github.io/_pages/about.md

 Me, Myself & I
 ======

 I am passionate about Artificial Intelligence.
 In my spare time, I enjoy building state-of-the-art Machine Learning models and exploring the mathematical theories behind them.
-One of my favorite architectures is the Variational Autoencoder, introduced in the paper [insert reference].
+One of my favorite architectures is the Variational Autoencoder, introduced in the paper [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114).
 It was a project involving this architecture that inspired me to pursue a PhD, alongside the professional experience I gained during my internships.
 In addition, I enjoy sharing my knowledge and passion for mathematics by working as a tutor for students.

 Sports
 ======